-Fisheries Science of the People, by the People, for the People
+Fisheries Science of the People, by the People,

 EVEN AS A YOUNG GIRL growing up near Bogotá, Colombia, Lina Maria Saavedra Díaz felt the only effective way to solve environmental problems was through an integrated, interdisciplinary approach.